 E-mail – email@example.com

 Cynthia Anne Caporella, Ph.D., began her service to John Carroll University in August of 1994.
-In her current position as Director of Liturgical Music and Musical Arts she is responsible for music at all major liturgical functions and prayer services, directs the choral organizations at JCU, serves as advisor to the JCU Dance Ensemble, and supervises the JCU Band program.
+In her current position as Director of Liturgical Music and Musical Arts she is responsible for music at all major liturgical functions, regular Sunday liturgies and prayer services.
+In addition she directs the JCU Choral organizations, and supervises the JCU instrumental program as well as all fine arts musical offerings.
 Cynthia holds a Doctorate of Philosophy in Musicology/Ethnomusicology, and Master of Music degrees in Vocal Coaching and Accompanying as well as Piano Performance.
 She regularly performs as a choral director, chamber musician and vocal accompanist in the Greater Cleveland area.
-Cynthia’s article, entitled Jesuita non cantat: Evidence from the Inaugural Year of the Roman Church of the Gesù was published in the GIA Quarterly: a Liturgical Music Journal, in the Fall 2006 issue, volume 18, number 1.
+Cynthia’s article, entitled Jesuita non cantat: Evidence from the Inaugural Year of the Roman Church of the Gesù was published in the GIA Quarterly: a Liturgical Music Journal, in the Fall 2006 issue.
 Her article “Heart to Heart: Music on the Jesuit Campus” is published in the journal Conversations and concerns music ministry in the context of college life.
 Cynthia can be reached in her office, Room #24 in the D.J.
-Lombardo Student Center at (216) 397-4721 or by e-mail at email@example.com.
+Lombardo Student Center at (216) 397-1609 or by e-mail at firstname.lastname@example.org.

 E-mail – firstname.lastname@example.org